 In February each year, liable entities are required meet their obligations under the Renewable Energy Target by lodging an energy acquisition statement and surrendering large-scale generation certificates and small-scale technology certificates in proportion to their share of the electricity market.
-We expect electricity retailers to comply with their obligations by fully acquitting their liability through the surrender of certificates.
+We expect electricity retailers to meet their obligations by acquitting their liability through the surrender of certificates.
+We validate all energy acquisition statements and conduct audits.
+Investigations may also be undertaken in certain circumstances.

-There are serious consequences for entities that fail to meet compliance obligations, including significant additional
+There are serious consequences for entities that do not meet their obligations, including significant additional

 financial penalty charges and interest charges.
 Failure to lodge statements on time is also a criminal offence that may attract criminal penalties.
 Where a debt is incurred, we will pursue that debt in accordance with the law, up to and including applications to wind up companies in appropriate cases.